Hotel Loyalty Programs Fail to Drive Loyalty

-Deloitte released “A Restoration in Loyalty,” an inaugural survey that provides insights into consumer travel behavior and loyalty program satisfaction.
+Deloitte’s survey that provides insights into consumer travel behavior and loyalty program satisfaction.
 Surveying over 4,000 travelers and conducting two in-depth focus groups with frequent business and leisure travelers, this research uncovered a steep decline in consumer loyalty to travel brands.
 Only eight percent of survey respondents indicated they always stay at the same brand of hotel brand, while just 14 percent of survey respondents always fly on the same airline.

-The decline of the loyalty program
+The decline of the hotel rewards programs

 Considering that most travel brands consider reward programs as the cornerstone of consumer loyalty, such programs ranked low in importance for influencing consumer travel (20th out of 26 attributes for hotels, and 19th out of 26 attributes for airlines) – well behind value and past experience.
 Only 55 percent consider loyalty programs of high importance when choosing airlines and 45 percent consider loyalty programs of high importance when choosing hotels.